 Companies are embracing a data driven approach to stay ahead of their competition and to achieve results after seeing how data trends are upending whole marketplaces.
-As a result, data driven culture is being embraced by various companies, and these data driven companies “are increasing at an average of more than 30% yearly,” according to a Forrester analysis.
+As a result, various companies are embracing data driven culture, and these data driven companies “are increasing at an average of more than 30% yearly,” according to a Forrester analysis.

 Taking chances typically pays off in business, but businesses should refrain from seizing opportunities at any cost.
 The data driven culture comes to the rescue at this scene.
 Data driven strategy approach is a method of utilizing data insights to find new business possibilities, provide better customer service, increase sales, and more.
 It enables firms to carefully prepare and make decisions based on facts to fulfill their business objectives.